ekkymulia/ekkymulia/README.md

 - 👋 Hi, I’m @ekkymulia
 - 👀 I’m interested in Website, Mobile and Data Science
 - 🌱 I’m currently learning Python, React, Microservices and More
-- 📫 Don't hesitate to follow, 100% will follow you back hihi
+- 📫 Don't hesitate to follow, 100% will follow you back ✨

 <!---
 ekkymulia/ekkymulia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.